memery1446/DexAggregator/README.md

 9. FRONTEND
 10. TESTING
 11. CONTRACT INTERACTION
-12. HOW TO CONTRIBUTE TO URDEX
+12. CONTRIBUTE TO URDEX
-13. LISENCE INFO
+13. LICENSE INFO

 ==================================

 1. CONFIG/SECURITY
     URDEX uses Hardhat for development and deployment.
-Configuration is found in, hardhat.config.js, which supports the following:
+Configuration is found in /hardhat.config.js, which supports the following:
             - Local development network
             - Sepolia testnet deployment
             - Solidity version 0.8.19
             - Custom artifact path for frontend integration

 2. INSTALLATION
-    We'll walk right through each step to get you developing and expanding this aggregator and making it your own.
+    Now we'll walk right through each step to get you using and developing this aggregator.

         Some notes before we get started:
             a.
-When running the terminal commands in this guide, do not include the surrounding backticks or the containing brackets.
+When running the terminal commands, do not include the surrounding backticks or the containing brackets.
 (Ex. ``, and < >)

             b.
-Due to different development environments and operating systems, you may need to do some research to accomplish your version of the steps outlined below.
+Due to different development environments and operating systems, you may need to do some research to accomplish some of the steps outlined below for your particular setup.

             c.
-When you need to take an action, you'll see it marked like this:
+In these instructions, when you need to take an action, you'll see that action marked like this:

-                                    => => ACTION <= <=
+                                    => => action description  <= <=

         - First we'll clone the repository

+            => => Open your computer terminal  <= <=

             => => IN YOUR TERMINAL, RUN:
           git clone `https://github.com/memery1446/DexAggregator <name-of-your-choice>` <= <=

-        Remember not to include the backtics or <>'s...!
-You've just created the directory.
+        Remember, do not include the backtics `` or brackets <>...!

+        You've just created the directory under your new name.

-         => =>  IN YOUR TERMINAL, RUN: `cd dex-aggregator` -or- `cd <your-chosen-name>`  <= <=
+         => =>  IN YOUR TERMINAL, RUN: `cd <your-chosen-name>` (ex. cd DexAggregator)    <= <=

         Great!
-You did a change-directory command, or cd and have entered your new project.
+You executed a change-directory command (cd) and have now entered the root directory of your new project.
 As an example, if you had named it "Dex2", you should see something like this in your terminal:
         `Mark@Marks-MacBook-Pro Dex2 %`

+        One option at this time is to remove origin from any protected documents included.
+This will keep your git repository clean.
+It's good to do at the start.

+         => =>  IN YOUR TERMINAL, RUN: `git remote remove origin`  <= <=

+         It will look like nothing happened but now all of your files will originate from your git repository.

-        - Now it's time to install the dependencies that will allow you to expand and adapt this project to your goals.
+        - Now it's time to install the dependencies.

-             => => IN YOUR TERMINAL, RUN:
-              npm install <= <=
+             => => IN YOUR TERMINAL, RUN: npm install <= <=

         You'll see downloading progress in the terminal.
-Even if it pauses for a while or doesn't start right away, keep waiting.
+If it pauses for a while or doesn't start right away, keep waiting.
 It will finish.

-        Seeing several warnings and a lot of info on the terminal is quite normal.
+        Seeing several warnings and a lot of info on the terminal at this point is quite normal.
 Let's proceed.
             => =>   Open the project in your text editor.   <= <=

             I use Sublime Text so here is a case where you may need to do some intuitive interpreting of the instructions to fit your system.

           => =>   Once the project is open, create a `.env` file in the root directory then paste the text below into the .env file.
 Don't worry if you don't have the keys and url that are mentioned.
-They will be obtained in the next section on prerequisites.
-The placeholders are fine during local development on Hardhat but need to be replaced with your keys for deployment on Sepolia.
+They will be obtained in the next section.
+The placeholders are fine during local development on Hardhat but need to be in place for deployment on Sepolia.
 For now, get the .env file saved with this info.

                   `ALCHEMY_SEPOLIA_URL=your_alchemy_url
                   PRIVATE_KEY=your_wallet_private_key